Excepticon/excepticon-docs/articles/getting-started/asp-net-core.md

 ### 3. Add Excepticon ApiKey to Configuration

 The `UseExcepticon()` method has a few overloads.
-When the overload with no parameters is used (as shown above), the Exception ApiKey will attempt to be retrieved from one of the registered .NET Core [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1).
+When the overload with no parameters is used (as shown above), the Exception API Key will attempt to be retrieved from one of the registered .NET Core [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1).

 In the example above, the `local.settings.json` configuration is registered, and the file looks like this: